shawfire/DiscreteMaths/README.md

 ## Counting and Probability
   Counting elements in a list, permutations and combinations, pascal's triangle
 ## Graphs and Trees
-  Matracies, Simple graphs, Binary trees,
+  Matrices, Simple graphs, Binary trees,
 ## Analysis of Algorithm Efficiency
   Binary search, merge sort, benchmarking
 ## Regular Expressions and Finate-State Automata